bellakhdarOmaima/EEG-Signal-Analysis-for-Enhanced-Neurodegenerative-Disease-Detection-Using-Deep-Learning/README.md

 ## 📚 Dataset Overview

 ### 📜 Dataset Description

+The EEG dataset used in this project can be found on [OpenNeuro](https://openneuro.org/datasets/ds003344).

 This project utilizes an **open dataset from OpenNeuro** containing resting-state EEG recordings from 88 participants classified into three groups:
 1. **Alzheimer's Disease (AD)**
 2. **Frontotemporal Dementia (FTD)**